hdtodd/rtl_433_stats/README.md

 This code uses Eric Raymond's mjson.c library to parse the rtl_433 JSON file and would not have been possible without it: that code is included in this distribution.
 One slight modification to Raymond's distributed code was needed to accommodate model values that were sometimes numeric and sometimes quoted strings; that modification is noted in the mjson.c file included in this distribution.

 ## Known Issues
+JSON log times are expected to be in the format "HH:MM:SS", to the nearest second with no fractional part.
+Will be corrected to allow fractional seconds.
+Fixed in the next release.

+C version does not yet provide per-device packet counts.
+Fixed in the next release.

 The first packet from a device during a transmission interval (individually or as the first in a transmission packet) may have a distorted SNR because of a high auto-gain on the RTL_SDR.
+Some devics issue just one packet per transmission and others issue 3-6.
+No fix anticipated.

 If the JSON input file has blocks of null characters (as might happen if rtl_433 is interrupted), a JSON data load error occurs, message issued, and processing is terminated.
 Guidance is provided on how to remove null characters from the JSON log file.